poole/lanyon/_posts/2016-6-6-Flint-Polynomials.md

 ### Overview

 This week has not been as interesting as the last.
 Most of my work this week involved wrapping Flint Polynomials, for use in SymEngine.
-I will discuss their internal implemetation and how they were integrated to the library.
+I will discuss their internal implementation and how they were integrated to the library.

 ### Flint Polynomials